-Prior to filing a case, the AAA encourages you to first review the Minnesota Rules of No-Fault Arbitration Procedure (Rules), which govern the no-fault arbitration process.
+Prior to filing a case, the AAA encourages you to first review the Arbitration Rules , which govern the arbitration process.
 A copy of the rules is included in this packet.

 In order to file a case, you will need to take the following steps: